Get more information about Delta State University by clicking links below:

 The DSU Statesmen participate in a number of intercollegiate athletic programs, within the NCAA.
 Available athletic programs offered may include but not limited to:

 To see a full list of areas of study, programs, enrollment information, student services, and more, please take a look at the school's website at http://www.deltastate.edu.

 Admission Requirements & Details

 The information regarding admissions below may provide a better idea of the students Delta State University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to Delta State University.
+The details may include application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted

 Delta State University has a total student population of about 3,600.
 The student body is made up of 77% undergraduate students and 23% graduate students.